Adventure Travel Trip Leadership

 When is the next training?

 Adventure travel offers a weekend long training workshop annually in November.
-This year the training is being held in November 2016 at Prindle Pond in Charlton, MA.
+See upcoming training section for upcoming training dates.

 How do you apply for the training?